Reading: Applied Part 8. File Arbitration of Disputed Changes: Roles, Verdicts, and Precedents

 applies_to: "auto-remediation without full audit_trace"

-next_check: "repeat duel when manual_review_floor changes"
+next_check: "re-run the duel when manual_review_floor changes"

-Review Questions
+Review questions

 My notes